 After ten years in Taos, Hagen and family moved to Santa Fe.
 He finds most of his subject matter within an hour radius of Santa Fe.
 With an occasional trip to Colorado, California and Utah he looks for that inspiration, that open land, the elements, the silence, emotion, and the beauty.

-Hagen loves being able to devote his time to the land, saying that he now sells real estate in a different way.
-Although it can sometimes be a struggle to capture the New Mexico scenery on canvas, Hagen’s love for the open land makes the process rewarding.
+Hagen’s love for the open land makes painting rewarding.
 He is always excited to explore and find new subjects to paint.
 He loves the adventure of both finding new vistas and suddenly seeing familiar surroundings with new eyes.

 Hagen’s work has been featured in “Southwest Art” and “Art of the West” Magazine.
 He was featured in the book “Landscapes of New Mexico”.
 He has exhibited in group shows at the Albuquerque Museum and the C.M.
 Russell Museum in Great Falls, Montana.